Artist tobyMac is worried that his music has a stigma it doesn't deserve.

 “Hopefully it hits you in a deep way,” he said.

-Page 2 of 2 - The tour will feature six other Christian acts in genres ranging from pop to electronica.
+The tour will feature six other Christian acts in genres ranging from pop to electronica.

 "We took a page from the old Motown Review package concerts from the '60s where several performers and groups would play three or four of their hits with a supporting band that plays throughout the show,” tobyMac said.

 Some of the other artists performing with him include Grammy-nominated Jamie Grace, "American Idol" Season 5 finalist Mandisa and Brandon Heath, whose recent album debuted No. 1 on the Billboard Christian chart.

 “We invited the artists that would feel to be the best touring with, and it's an honor to have them onboard,” tobyMac.
 “These are some of my friends.”